Spin(7)-Orbifold Resolutions: Examples of Compact -Manifolds

 Using Yau's proof of the Calabi-conjecture, it was shown that the Hilbert scheme of two points $\m{Hilb}^2(\cat{HK}_1)$ of a $\cat{HK}_1$, i.e. a crepant resolution of $\m{Sym}^2(\cat{HK}_1)$ carries a hyperkähler metric.\\

-Using Theorem \ref{mainthm} we will construct a family of torsion-free $\m{Spin}(7)$-structures on $\m{Hilb}^2(\cat{HK}_1)$ whose holonomy reduces to a subgroup of $\m{Sp}(2)$.
+Using Theorem \ref{mainthm} we will construct a family of torsion-free $\m{Spin}(7)$-struc-tures on $\m{Hilb}^2(\cat{HK}_1)$ whose holonomy reduces to a subgroup of $\m{Sp}(2)$.
 As such, we prove that the hyperkähler metric on $\m{Hilb}^2(\cat{HK}_1)$ is \say{close} to the pre-glued metric.\\

 Let $(\Sigma,\underline{\omega}_\Sigma)\in \cat{HK}_1$ denote a hyperkähler structure.
 The second symmetric product $\m{Sym}^2(\cat{HK}_1)=(\cat{HK}_1\times \cat{HK}_1)/\mathbb{Z}_2$ is a $\m{Spin}(7)$-orbifold whose torsion-free $\m{Spin}(7)$-structure is induced by the product structure